DCSO/MISP-dockerized/README.md

 ```
 $> make build-config
 ```
-The build script downloads our DCSO/misp-robot and starts him with the internal build script.
+The build script downloads our misp-robot and starts him with the internal build script.
 Therefore you can't find the script directly in the github repository.

 ##### 3.3 [OPTIONAL] Manual deploy environment
 To start the deployment process, simply enter: